peterhinch/micropython-async/PRIMITIVES.md

  * Any further positional args are passed to the coro.

  Optional keyword only arg:
- * `barrier` A `Barrier` instance may be passed if the cancelling task needs to wait for confirmation of successful cancellation.
+ * `barrier` A `Barrier` instance may be passed.
+See below.

-Class methods:
+Public class methods:
  * `cancel` Asynchronous. **[API change: was synchronous]**
  Mandatory arg: a coro name.
  Optional boolean arg `nowait` default `True`
  By default it will return soon.
 If `nowait` is `False` it will pause until the coro has completed cancellation.
- The named coro will receive a `CancelError` exception the next time it is scheduled.
-The coro should trap this, call the `end` method and return.
-The `@namedtask` decorator handles this, ensuring `end` is called  under all circumstances.
+ The named coro will receive a `StopTask` exception the next time it is scheduled.
+If the `@namedtask` decorator is used this is transparent to the user but the exception may be trapped for custom cleanup (see below).
  `cancel` will return `True` if the coro was cancelled.
 It will return `False` if the coro has already ended or been cancelled.
  * `is_running` Synchronous.
 Arg: A coro name.
 Returns `True` if coro is queued for scheduling, `False` if it has ended or been cancelled.
- * `end` Synchronous.
-Arg: A coro name.
-Run by the `NamedTask` instance to inform the class that the instance has ended.
-Completes quickly.

-Bound method:
+Public bound method:
- * `__call__` This returns the coro and is used to schedule the task using the event loop `create_task()` method.
+ * `__call__` This returns the coro and is used to schedule the task using the event loop `create_task()` method using function call syntax.

 ### 4.3.1 Latency and Barrier objects